 Low FODMAP Smoothies Your Gut will Love!

-In my Smoothie E-Book, I have lovingly cultivate 9 high protein, low FODMAP and delicious smoothies as well as 2 refreshing agua frescas.
+In my Smoothie E-Book, I have lovingly created 15 high protein, low FODMAP and delicious smoothies as well as 2 refreshing agua frescas.
 Each recipe has vegan variations and they are reliably low FODMAP.
 They are naturally high in protein but if you want a little more, there are protein powder recommendations included.
 As an IBS specialist dietitian, I couldn’t pass up the opportunity to include the right type of fibre to keep your gut bacteria happy as well.
 I think that you and your gut will really love these smoothies!

 Tips for choosing a low FODMAP protein powder: